Unavailability and recurring blocks

 - Prefer narrow date ranges when listing blocks; large windows are slower to query and render.

-- After changing blocks, run a focused
+- After changing blocks or recurring rules, run a focused

 Related documentation